Zoom basics, or questions you never dared to ask

 Great Video for zoom hosts or meeting organizers

-This is the best (zoom made) 10-minute video in my book that spells it out very well.
+This was the best (zoom made) 10-minute video but has been removed by zoom.
 It assumes you are familiar with zoom already.
 If not consult the videos above first.
 Every host and Co-host should watch this as a zoom 101 pre-requisite.
 There is now and updated version of the meetings page by zoom

 Virtual Backgrounds in zoom

 NOTE: Basic Zoom accounts are free.
-A free account is more than enough for most people, especially if you only participate.
-If you decide not to get a free zoom account keep in mind: There are option how to view the participants during a meeting (speaker and gallery view) that are not available for you if you don’t have a zoom account (even if others in the meeting may try to help you view that, since they have a free account).
+A free account is more than enough for most people, especially if you only participate in zoom meetings.
+If you decide not to get a free zoom account keep in mind: There are option how to view the participants during a meeting that are not available for you if you don’t have a zoom account (even if others in the meeting may try to help you view that, since they have a free account).